microsoft/pxt-microbit/docs/projects/guitar/display-buttons.md

         . # # # .
         `);
 ```
-* Connect your microbit to your compiler and click ``Download``.
-Follow the instructions to move the code to your microbit.
+* Connect your micro"bit to your compiler and click ``Download``.
+Follow the instructions to move the code to your micro:bit.

 ![](/static/mb/projects/guitar/connectmicrobit.jpg)